A Dichotomy Theorem for Ordinal Ranks in MSO: Soundness

+\begin{proof} Enumerate all successor ordinals less than or equal to $\eta$ in some order: $\xi_0,\xi_1,\dots$ (there are countably many), possibly with repetitions (which is needed if $\eta\in\N$).
+Define

+Note that the maximum is taken from a~finite set.
+All the items follow readily from the definition. \end{proof}

-We begin by proving Item~1 of \cref{pro:main-game}: if $\eve$ wins $\CG_\CA$ then $\eta_\Gamma=\omega_1$.
-To this end, assume that \eve wins the game and fix any winning strategy for her.
-For every countable ordinal $\eta > 0$, our goal is to construct a~tree $t$ such that $\rank(x)\geq\eta$ whenever $(t,x)\in\Gamma$.
-We do this by inductively unravelling the fixed strategy of \eve.
-During this process, we keep track of \begin{itemize} \item the current node $v\in\{\dL,\dR\}^\ast$, \item the current position $\pair{T_v, R_v}$ of the game, \item a mapping $\kappa_v$, which assigns some ordinals $\leq \eta$ to all elements of the set $\pair{T_v,R_v}$. \end{itemize}
+We explore some plays consistent with the strategy $\sigma_\eve$, arising from playing against some particular strategy of \adam that we also inductively define.
+During this process, we keep track of \begin{itemize} \item the current node $v\in\{\dL,\dR\}^\ast$, \item the current position $\pair{R_v, T_v}$ of the game, \item a~mapping $\xi_v$, which assigns some non\=/zero ordinals $\leq \eta$ to all elements of the set $\pair{R_v,T_v}$. \end{itemize} We additionally ensure that the mapping $\xi_v$ has the property that for every $q\in R_v$ the value $\xi_v(q,\sR)$ is a~successor ordinal.

-Initially $v=\epsilon$, the position $\pair{T_\epsilon, R_\epsilon}$ is the initial position of the game (i.e., $\pair{\{q_\init\},\emptyset}$), and $\kappa_\epsilon=\set{(q_\init,\sT) \mapsto \eta}$.
-Then, in every node $v$, the letter declared by \eve provides a~label of this node in $t$, and while moving to a~child $vd$ of $v$ we trace a~play in which \adam declares the respective direction $d$.
-What remains is to declare the remaining choices of \adam and say how the mapping $\kappa_v$ is updated, which is done in \cref{ap:soundness}.
-The role of the ordinal $\kappa_v(q,s)$ is to provide a~lower bound for ranks of witnesses $x$ such that $(t\restr_v,x)$ can be accepted by $\CA$ from the~state $q$.
-While going down the tree, this ordinal decreases whenever we change the side from $\sT$ to $\sR$; when it becomes $0$, \adam removes the respective state from the set $T_v$ in his move.
-The back\=/markings are declared by \adam in a~way that maximises the ordinals $\kappa_v(q,s)$ of the respective state\=/flows.